MichaelClerx/making-figures/2-3-more-drawing.md

 ![img](./figures-2/distr-1.png)

-Select them all and click "Center on horizontal axis":
+Select them all and click `Center on horizontal axis`:

 ![img](./figures-2/distr-2.png)

 Note the `Relative to: first selected` setting in the dialog.
-I selected the circle on the left first, so all circles get its y
+I selected the circle on the left first, so all circles get its y coordinate.

-And then "Distribute centers equidistantly horizontally":
+Next, `Distribute centers equidistantly horizontally`:

 ![img](./figures-2/distr-3.png)